CharlGottschalk/coppersmith/README.md

 ## Another Markdown Title
 ```

-Each page will have their own `_snippets` folder in which all HTML snippets will be kept.
+Each collection will have their own `_snippets` folder in which all HTML snippets will be kept.

-The above code will look for a snippet in the page's `_snippets` folder called `example.html`.
+The above code will look for a snippet in the page's collection `_snippets` folder called `example.html`.
 If it doesn't find it, it will look for the snippet in the global `docs/_snippets` folder.

 ## Templates